MrFranQx/hello-world/README.md

 Now I'm working locally.
 I have to learn a lot.

 How can be a file staged and not staged at the same time?

+git diff can be a great tool.

+Especially with the --staged option.